owulveryck/blog/content/post/rekognition.md

 MJPEG is: 1196444237

-_Note_: To be honnest, I did not evaluate the FOURCC method; I have requested the supported format of my webcam with their descriptions :)
+_Note_: To be honest, I did not evaluate the FOURCC method; I have requested the supported format of my webcam with their descriptions :)

 ## Grabbing the picture